newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 Now to get that done, all we need to do is go into `Visiual Studio Code` and make a change to that `gatsby.config` file we've created.
 So for the moment, I'm going to close all open editors and we're gonna open up.
 Just be `gatsby.config` file, and we're gonna add another property onto this object just alongside of plugins.
-And in this case, I'll call this `siteMetaData`, and the name here is important.
+And in this case, I'll call this `sitemetedata`, and the name here is important.
 It needs to be exact.
 Otherwise, Gatsby is not going to be able to find it.
 Let's get started by setting up a title property for these site title.
 I'm going to call mine something like `full stack bootcamp`.
 Perfect.
 You can choose whatever title you'd like for your own site.
-Let's also set up one more property on `siteMetaData`.
+Let's also set up one more property on `sitemetedata`.
 I'm going to set up an author property, which I can use throughout the site.
 And right here the value for that will just be `Andrew Mead`.
 So there we go.
-We have two pieces of data, and will ADM or onto `siteMetaData` later in the video.
+We have two pieces of data, and will ADM or onto `sitemetedata` later in the video.
 For now, though, let's figure out how we can actually query this using the `GraphQL` API that Gatsby provides.
 Once we've pulled these values into our components will focus on adding more and more data.
 Now, let's actually fetch this data.